humbamp123/game-rental/README.md

 http://localhost:3000

 ```

+### Building and Running a Local Production Version

-Alternatively, build and start the server for a faster app experience by following the subsequent steps:
+Build and start the server for a faster app experience by following the subsequent steps:

 Create a production build: